fhiso/sources-and-citations/creators-name.md

 particular escape syntax.]

-A `Name` (used to represent any of the four name variants) is a sequence of *characters* or *escape characters* which does not begin or end with *whitespace*.
+A `Name` (used to represent any of the four name variants) is a sequence of *characters* or *escaped characters* which does not begin or end with *whitespace*.

     Name      ::=  NameChar ( ( NameChar | S )* NameChar )?